-Board of Trustees College of The Albemarle Elizabeth City, North Carolina
+Board of Trustees Alamance Community College Graham, North Carolina

-We have audited the accompanying Balance Sheet of College of The Albemarle, a component unit of the State of North Carolina, as of June 30, 2000, and the related Statement of Changes in Fund Equity and Statement of Current Funds Revenues, Expenditures, and Other Changes for the year then ended.
+We have audited the accompanying Balance Sheet of Alamance Community College, a component unit of the State of North Carolina, as of June 30, 2000, and the related Statement of Changes in Fund Equity and Statement of Current Funds Revenues, Expenditures, and Other Changes for the year then ended.
 These financial statements are the responsibility of the College's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.